Travel

 Plaça de Sant Jaume

-Our next stop was Plaça de Sant Jaume which is where both the Palau de la Generalitat de Catalunya and Ajuntament de Barcelona are.
-The square itself is quite beautiful and open, but I always find it interesting what these buildings hang in front.
-From ‘Refugees Welcome’ to rainbow flags, the Ajuntament is never shy to show its opinion on diversity and equality.
+Our next stop is Plaça de Sant Jaume, which is where both the Palau de la Generalitat de Catalunya and Ajuntament de Barcelona are located.
+The square itself is quite beautiful and open, but I always find it interesting to see if the buildings have any external messaging.
+For example, the photo below shows a ‘Refugees Welcome’ banner at the Ajuntament.
+They’re never shy to show their opinion on political, particularly social, issues

 Basílica dels Sants Just i Pastor